 To disable the proxy, select the Disable Proxy radio button and click Save.

-Logo rebranding allows you to customize the ManageEngine Analytics Plus product logo that is displayed within the ManageEngine Analytics Plus product.
-This support is available only in the Professional edition of ManageEngine Analytics Plus.
+Logo rebranding allows you to customize the ManageEngine Analytics Plus product logo that is displayed within the Analytics Plus product.
+Follow the steps below to update the logo.

-Click the Save button for the changes to take effect.
+- Restart the Analytics Plus application for the new logo to take effect.

 The Server Administrator can add, delete, activate or deactivate users, from the User Management page.
 The SAML configuration tab can be used to configure single sign-on with third party applications.
 The Active Directory Import and the Active Directory SSO tabs enable you to import your Active Directory users and configure single sign-on for Active Directory users.
 To learn more about User Management in Analytics Plus, click here.